mullenlucas/currency-converter/README.md

 - To all the collaborators for the Readme Template and the Linters
 - The Microverse Team
 - My coding-partners and fellow cohort members
+- Image for the header logo taken from [here](https://www.pngegg.com/en/png-zmlqe)

 ## 📝 License